Derppening/HiGitClass-DatasetCollector/README.md

 - `--query`: Specifies a custom query to execute.
     - Do not use this option to override the sort field or order!
 - `--output` Specifies a file to output the JSON dataset to.
+- `--parallel`: Download README and repo topics in parallel
+- `--pretty`: Output pretty JSON

+### Document Format Transformation (`transform-doc`)

+This subcommand transforms the `output.json` emitted by the `fetch` command to the format accepted by HiGitClass, which is a list of JSON objects delimited by newlines.

+Required Arguments:

+- `--input`: The input file emitted by `fetch`
+- `--output`: The location to the output file

+### Dataset Format Transformation (`transform-dataset`)

+This subcommand outputs `dataset.txt` and `labels.txt` based on the given *transformed* dataset.

+Required Arguments:

+- `--input`: The path to the input *transformed* JSON
+    - Note that the file must be transformed (by running through `transform-doc`)

+Optional Arguments:

+- `--output`: The directory to output `dataset.txt` and `labels.txt`